medik8s/fence-agents-remediation/README.md

 # Fence Agents Remediation (FAR)

 fence-agents-remediation (*FAR*) is a Kubernetes operator that uses [well-known agents](https://github.com/ClusterLabs/fence-agents) to fence and remediate unhealthy nodes.
-The remediation includes rebooting the unhealthy node using a fence agent, and then evicting workloads from the unhealthy node.
+The remediation includes remediating the unhealthy node using a fence agent with an action such as `reboot` or `off`, and then evicting workloads from the unhealthy node.
 The operator is recommended when a node becomes unhealthy, and we want remediate it by completely isolating the node from a cluster and help with recovering its workload.
 Isolation is needed, since we can’t “trust” the unhealthy node, to prevent it from accessing the shared resources like [RWO volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes), and recovering the workloads helps to accelerate and keep their running time.

 FAR is one of the remediator operators by [Medik8s](https://www.medik8s.io/remediation/remediation/), such as [Self Node Remediation](https://github.com/medik8s/self-node-remediation) and [Machine Deletion Remediation](https://github.com/medik8s/machine-deletion-remediation), that were designed to run with the Node HealthCheck Operator [(NHC)](https://github.com/medik8s/node-healthcheck-operator) which detects an unhealthy node and creates remediation Custom Resource ([CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)).
 It is recommended to use FAR with NHC for an easier and smoother experience by fully automating the remediation process, but it can be used as a standalone remediator for the more experienced user.
 Moreover, like other Medik8s operators FAR was generated using the [operator-sdk](https://github.com/operator-framework/operator-sdk), and it supports Operator Lifecycle Manager ([OLM](https://olm.operatorframework.io/docs/)).